Raythonic/watiba/README.md

 outer code can check its state with a call to _resolved()_ on the *returned* promise object.
 Output from the command is found in _promise.output_.
 The examples throughout this README and in the _examples.wt_ file make this clear.

+### Spawn Controller
 All spawned threads are managed by Watiba's Spawn Controller.
-The controller watches for too many threads and incrementally slows down each thread start when that threshold is exceeded until an expiration count is reached, at which time an exception is thrown on the last spawned command.
+The controller watches for too many threads and incrementally slows down each thread start when that threshold is exceeded until either all the promises in the tree resolve, or an expiration count is reached, at which time an exception is thrown on the last spawned command.
 This exception is raised by the default error method.
 This method as well as other spawn controlling parameters can be overridden.
+The controller's purpose is to not allow run away threads and provide signaling of possible hung threads.

 _Example of file that overrides spawn controller parameters_:
 ```